-John is a 70-year-old gay man who is looking to find residential home care due to his growing need for support in his day-to-day life.
+John is a 70-year-old gay man who is looking to find a residential care home due to his growing need for support in his day-to-day life.

 He is having a hard time finding a home he likes to accept him because of his sexual orientation.